magao-x/handbook/operating/abeginnersguidetomagaox.rst

     pupilGuideGUI &

-now in pwrGUI, turn on ttmmod, ttmpupil, and stagecamlens.
+now in :orange:`pwrGUI:pdu1`, turn on ttmmod, ttmpupil, and in :orange:`pwrGUI:pdu2`, turn on stagecamlens.

 :blue:`Note`: the ttmmod slider automatically goes halfway and stays for a bit, and then all the way to the right after some time for safety